Strona di Mosso

 The Strona di Mosso (Stron-a ëd Mòss) is a 23 km long creek in the Piedmont region of northwest Italy.

 Etymology

 The name Strona should come from storn or strom, celtic roots for flowing waters or rivers.

 Geography

 The river starts in the Biellese Alps near Bocchetto Sessera, a mountain pass connecting its valley with Val Sessera.

 Flowing initially from northwest to southeast it reaches Valle Mosso, where it encircles Monte Rovella and turns southwards.
-In Cossato it gets out of the Alps and enters into the Po plain.
+In Cossato it gets out of the Alps and enters the Po plain.
 After receiving from the right its main tributary, the Quargnasca, it flows into the river Cervo.